example42/example42.github.io/_posts/2018-05-28-what-you-need-to-know--about-puppet-facts-part-1-core_facts.md

     Notice: Scope(Class[Test_fact]): $timezone is still : CEST
     Notice: Scope(Class[Test_fact]): $::timezone, after local override is still: CEST
     Notice: Scope(Class[Test_fact]): $timezone, after local override is now: Local change

-Needless to say that it's always good practice to use $:: when referring to facts and rarely a good idea to use in our classes variables with the same names of existing facts.

 ### Conclusions